KelvinCrag/Optimizer/README.md

 > The error is safe to ignore and you don't need to worry.
 If you're concerned you can run that command a second time and the error should not occur during the second run.

+5. What can I expect from the Optimization measures?
+> Better battery life and performance.
+Idle drain would be reduced to minimal.

 Note : You can also do this optimization; after clean flash, after complete restore app from titanium backup/migrate or from Google (Play Store).